 Advisory support is provided by the IIPE Founding Director (emeritus) and a Transnational Advisory Group of peace education experts, former IIPE hosts, and longtime community members.

 Tony Jenkins, Managing Director

-Tony’s current work and research interests focus on examining the impacts and effectiveness of peace education methods and pedagogies in nurturing personal, social and political change and transformation.
-He is also interested in formal and non-formal educational design and development with special interest in alternative security systems, disarmament, and gender.
-Specialties: teacher training, peace education theory, peacebuilding, education program development, disarmament education, gender and peace education.
+His applied research is focused on examining the impacts and effectiveness of peace education methods and pedagogies in nurturing personal, social and political change and transformation.
+He is also interested in formal and non-formal educational design and development with special interest in teacher training, alternative security systems, disarmament, and gender.

 Janet Gerson, Education Director